D4ntae/notes/Security Notes/Soft skills/Vim.md

 ##### Tips
 - use a motion twice to apply it to the whole line
-- motions accept number argu
+- motions accept number arguments in front of them

 #### .vimrc
 ----